rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 A *function reference* is an expression that specifies the name and arity of a function.

-A *function call* is a *function reference* that supplies *positional arguments* and *keyword arguments* to the referenced functions.
-If any of the arguments are placeholders, this is a *partially applied function call*.
+A *function call* is an expression that evaluates to a *function reference*.
+It supplies positional and keyword arguments that are used to evaluate the function.
+If any of the positional arguments are placeholders, this is a *partially applied function call*.

+A *static function call* is a *function call* that has the name and arity of the function it references.

-A *dynamic function call* is an expression that evaluates to a *function reference*.
-The *dynamic function call* supplies *positional arguments* to the evaluated function reference.
-If any of the arguments are placeholders, this is a *partially applied function call*.
+A *dynamic function call* is a *function call* that has an expression that evaluates to the function to be called.

 ## A References